 Partnership with Industry Experts.
 APS is a partner in the Low-Carbon Resources Initiative (LCRI).
 The LCRI is a unique effort across the energy landscape, leveraging the collaborative research models of Electric Power Research Institute (EPRI) and Gas Technology Institute (GTI) to produce industry-leading results for society.
 This five-year initiative brings together industry stakeholders to accelerate development and demonstration of low- and zero-carbon energy technologies through transformative, clean energy research and development.

 Community Partnerships.
 APS and Arizona’s cities are aligned in commitment to make our communities livable, attractive spaces for residents and businesses.
 The counties, cities, and towns we serve have a stake in the reliability and affordability of the products and services we provide.
-As governmental bodies, they also have their own carbon and sustainability goals.
+As governmental bodies, many also have their own carbon and sustainability goals.
 Our commitment to clean energy provides opportunities for collaboration and can accelerate the ability of municipalities to attain their renewable energy goals and increase their capacity to focus on other areas, such as energy efficiency and overall sustainability.
-For example, the City of Flagstaff has approved a Memorandum of Understanding (MOU) with APS that establishes a direct partnership and promotes synergy Additionally, as of 2022, the City of Flagstaff is partnering with Arizona Public Service Co.
-(APS) to power city operations with 100% carbon-free electricity, as a participant in APS’s Green Power Partners Program.
+For example, the City of Flagstaff has approved a Memorandum of Understanding (MOU) with APS that establishes a direct partnership and promotes synergy.
+As of 2022, the City of Flagstaff is partnering with APS to power city operations with 100% carbon-free electricity, as a participant in our Green Power Partners Program.
 It enables us to use each other’s skill sets to achieve common energy and carbon-based goals.
 The cities of Tempe and Phoenix also have formal working groups in which we participate and collaborate on achieving our shared Clean Energy Commitment goals.

 Learn more about our partnerships with Arizona communities committed to clean energy.